 Update the room’s accent colours by choosing a supporting theme, such as a global retreat or ultramodern vibe.
 If you like the sailor look, seek out an ocean-like rug and then match those accents to the carpet.
-Theme or no theme, an area rug like this one, makes for a high focal point when updating accent colours.
-Mix and match textiles in your curtains and throw pillows.
+Theme or no theme, an area rug, makes for a high focal point when updating accent colours.
+Mix and match textiles in your curtains and ]throw pillows.

 3.A One Room Decorating Challenge To Tackle Your Headboard